-This is any lawful mooring which is not designated as a long term site.
+This is any mooring which is not designated as a long term site.
 The default maximum period that you can stay in the same place along the towpath is 14 days.
-Look out for signs that give more information, particularly at popular places.
+Look out for signs that give more information, such as shorter permitted stay times, particularly at popular places.

 Check out our Q&As about rules for mooring along the towpath

 Types of short term mooring that you will come across are: